top of page

 ACCESS THE HIGHER MIND

-There are many ways to access our Higher Mind, the awakened mind of the Observer, in order to break ego patterns of suffering and limitation, and to keep our heart open.
+There are many ways to connect with our Higher Mind, the awakened mind of the Observer, to break ego patterns of suffering and limitation, and to keep our heart open.

 We will work practically with the Mind with: